dennissivia/aicontract-shared/10_dev_workflow.md

 ---

 This workflow creates a predictable, token-efficient, verifiable development process for both humans and AI agents.
+If additional package indexes are added (e.g., QA or writing packages), load them after this file and follow their numeric ranges.